paroi-tech/media-engine/README.md

-# media-engine
+# @fabtom/media-engine

-A backend library to upload and store files in SQLite, then to serve them
+A backend library to upload and store files in SQLite, then to serve them.